Summer Fellowships at the Rapoport Center

 - Proficiency in Spanish and/or Portuguese

-- Demonstrated expertise with publication, design, and website software (e.g. Adobe Creative Suite)
+- Demonstrated expertise with publication and design software (e.g. Adobe Creative Cloud)

 - Experience with scholarly research and editing